PaTH Attention: Position Encoding via Accumulating Householder Transformations: Introduction

 RoPE works by transforming the key ($\rvk_j$) and query ($\rvq_i$) embeddings through a rotation matrix $\mathbf{R}$ whose rotation angle is a function of the difference in positions, resulting in the bilinear form $\rvq_i^\top \mathbf{R}^{i-j} \rvk_j$ for the attention logits.
 The rotation matrix $\mathbf{R}$ itself is a block-diagonal matrix composed of two-by-two rotation matrices, which enables efficient computation.
 However, the rotation matrix in RoPE is \emph{data-independent} and only a function of the relative position (i.e., $\mathbf{R}$ applied $i-j$ times), which limits its expressivity; indeed, recent work \citep{chen2024circuitcomplexityboundsropebased} demonstrates that RoPE-based transformers are still computationally constrained to the $\mathsf{TC}^0$ complexity class, the complexity class of ordinary transformers with absolute position embeddings \citep{merrill2023expressive}.
 As a potential consequence, RoPE-based transformers have been empirically found to have difficulty with simple synthetic tasks that require a form of sequential reasoning, such as flip-flop language modeling \citep{liu2023exposing} and certain state-tracking tasks \citep{merrill_illusion_2024}.
 Insofar as such simple sequential reasoning underlie real-world capabilities that we want in our LLMs, these failure modes highlight the need to design new primitives that can overcome these theoretical and empirical limitations of existing attention layers.

-This paper develops PaTH, a \textbf{p}osition encoding scheme with \textbf{a}ccumulated \textbf{H}ouseholder \textbf{t}ransformations, targeting the above problem.
+This work develops PaTH, a \textbf{p}osition encoding scheme with \textbf{a}ccumulated \textbf{H}ouseholder \textbf{t}ransformations, targeting the above problem.
 In PaTH, the attention logit is still parameterized as a bilinear form $\mathbf{q}_i^\top \mathbf{H}_{ij} \mathbf{k}_j$, but the matrix $\mathbf{H}_{ij} \in \mathbb{R}^{d \times d}$ is obtained via a cumulative product of \emph{data-dependent} matrices along the path between positions $j$ and $i$, where the matrices have Householder-like identity-plus-rank-one structure.
 Intuitively, this formulation captures the cumulative transformation between positions, enabling PaTH to dynamically adapt to input data and solve certain state-tracking problems.
 Indeed, we show that a constant-layer PaTH-based transformer can solve an $\mathsf{NC}^1$-complete problem under $\mathsf{AC}^0$ reductions, i.e., PaTH can extend transformers beyond the $\mathsf{TC}^0$ complexity class (assuming $\mathsf{TC}^0 \ne \mathsf{NC}^1$).

-To scale up PaTH Attention, we develop a FlashAttention-like algorithm \citep{dao2022flashattention} for hardware-efficient parallel training that exploits a compact representation for products of Householder matrices \citep{bischof_wy_1985,Joffrain2006AccumulatingHT}.
-Empirical experiments demonstrate that PaTH-based can solve challenging synthetic state-tracking tasks where RoPE-based transformers struggle.
-On moderate-scale language modeling with 760M-parameter transformers, we show that PaTH can improve upon baselines such as RoPE as well as the Forgetting Transformer \citep{fox}, a recent baseline which modulates the attention logits via a data-dependent additive term.
-We find that combining the two approaches results in further improvements, and models trained this way generalize well beyond the training sequence length.
+To scale up PaTH Attention, we develop a FlashAttention-like algorithm~\citep{dao2022flashattention} for hardware-efficient parallel training that leverages a compact representation of products of Householder matrices~\citep{bischof_wy_1985,Joffrain2006AccumulatingHT}.
+Empirical results show that PaTH-based models can solve challenging synthetic state-tracking tasks where RoPE-based Transformers struggle.
+On moderate-scale language modeling with 760M-parameter Transformers, PaTH outperforms both RoPE and the Forgetting Transformer~\citep{fox}, which modulates attention logits via a data-dependent additive term.
+Combining PaTH with the Forgetting Transformer yields further gains, and the resulting models generalize well beyond the training sequence length.
+Finally, we show that we can convert pretrained RoPE transformers into PaTH with continued pretraining.